Saint-René, Quebec

 Saint-René (/fr/) is a parish in the Beauce-Sartigan Regional County Municipality in Quebec, Canada.
 It is part of the Chaudière-Appalaches region and the population is 946 as of 2021.
 It is named after Canadian martyr René Goupil.

+History

+Saint-René was created in 1945 when some territories from Saint-Georges, Saint-Côme-de-Kennebec and Saint-Martin were merged to create a new municipality.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-René had a population of 946 living in 351 of its 373 total private dwellings, a change of from its 2016 population of 745.
 With a land area of 61.54 km2, it had a population density of in 2021.